PACKAGE LEAFLET: INFORMATION FOR THE USER

 If you forget to take Clopidogrel Almus 75 mg:

 If you forget for more than 12 hours, simply take the next dose at the usual time.
-Do not take a double dose to compensate for the missed dose.
+Do not take a double dose to make up for the forgotten dose.

-If you interrupt treatment with Clopidogrel Almus 75 mg:
+If you stop taking Clopidogrel Almus 75 mg:

 Do not stop your treatment unless your doctor tells you to.
 Contact your doctor or pharmacist before stopping this medication.